 To maximize your earnings, it’s important to choose a platform that supports as many payment methods as possible.
 The good news is that WordPress has the potential to support hundreds of gateways.

 As a customizable and flexible platform, WordPress always supports new plugins and techniques that you can use to add more payment methods to your online store.
 You can even accept Bitcoin using a plugin such as the Blockonomics decentralized payment processor.

 4. It’s Search Engine Friendly

 For most stores, over 40 percent of revenue can be attributed to organic traffic, with 39 percent of online purchases influenced by relevant searches.
 If you’re going to set your online store up for success, it’s important to lay search engine-friendly foundations.

 Out of the box, WordPress has everything that you need to appeal to search engines.
 This includes optimizing your permalink structure.
 If there’s a disconnect between your permalink and site structures, the search engine bots may struggle to understand how your content is organized, which can prevent your products from appearing in relevant search results:

-Unoptimized permalinks can be an issue for all sites.
-However, they can be especially problematic for e-commerce stores, which tend to have many different product categories and subcategories.
+Unoptimized In WordPress, a permalink is a permanent URL that points to a specific post or page on a website.
+It is the we...
+More can be an issue for all sites.
+However, they can be especially problematic for e-commerce stores, which tend to have many different product In WordPress, categories are a fundamental taxonomy used to group and organize posts based on their topics or ...
+More and subcategories.
 This can result in long, complex, and messy URLs.